nhrap-dev/export/README.md

 **Script Failure:**

-If the script fails without dropping the bk_* (where * is the name of the hpr file or its .bk sql server backup database) database then you will need to do it manually.
+If the script fails without dropping the bk_* (where * is the name of the hpr file or its .bk sql server backup database) database, then you will need to do it manually.
 Using SQL Server Management Studio you can DELETE the bk_* database and using Windows explorer you can delete the temp folder that contains the unzipped contents of the HPR file.